mikekonan/go-oas3/README.md

 ```

 If you want to have a specific go map you can use `x-go-map-type` property.
 It works only if additionalProperties specified.
-As key, you can have go scalars or specific types.
+As key/value, you can have go scalars or specific types.
 Also slice values supported.
 ```
     ResponseBody:
       type: object